Teaching IELTS Speaking: Tips and Tricks

 Before I Go

 IELTS is one of the dominant international language tests and will be for the near future.
 Lots of training resources are available, some of it well developed and some less so.
-As educators, it’s important to provide accurate and effective training to the candidates who sit this test, and there are no easy shortcuts.
+When we teach IELTS speaking, it’s important to provide accurate and effective training to the candidates who sit this test, and there are no easy shortcuts.
 However, understanding the test’s purpose and methodology will help to maximize the candidates’ results.